 The purpose of the anchors is to facilitate testing in accordance with BT.500 [5], providing useful reference points demonstrating the behaviour of well-understood configurations of current technology, obeying the same constraints as imposed on the proposals.
 The anchors will be among the encodings used in the testing process, however the purpose of the test is to compare the quality of video for proposals to each other rather than to the anchors.

+[Ed.
+Note: Add description of additional rate for the HM anchor.]

 Note – It is anticipated that the configuration files "encoder_randomaccess_main10.cfg" and "encoder_lowdelay_main10.cfg" provided in the HM 16.16 software package will be used to generate the HM anchor bitstreams corresponding to Constraint Set 1 and Constraint Set 2, respectively.
 Furthermore, it is anticipated that the configuration files "encoder_randomaccess_jvet10.cfg" and "encoder_lowdelay_jvet10.cfg" provided in the JEM7.0 software package will be used to generate the JEM anchor bitstreams corresponding to Constraint Set 1 and Constraint Set 2, respectively.
 As described in the footnote below, the configuration files will be made available at the same location as the anchor bit-stream for the Final Call for Proposals.

 High Dynamic Range